Please click here to see Sociology department information.

-- Students must complete a minimum of 6 upper-division (3000-level and above) credit hours chosen from the approved courses below.
+- Students must complete a minimum of six upper-division (3000-level and above) credit hours chosen from the approved courses below.

-Students must earn a minimum grade of C- (1.7) in all certificate courses taken at CU Denver and must achieve a minimum cumulative certificate GPA of 2.0.
+Students must earn a minimum grade of C- (1.7) in all courses that apply to the certificate and must achieve a minimum cumulative certificate GPA of 2.0.
 All graded attempts in required and elective courses are calculated in the certificate GPA.
-Students cannot complete certificate or ancillary course requirements as pass/fail.
+Courses taken using P+/P/F or S/U grading cannot apply to certificate requirements.

-Students must complete all credits applied to the certificate at CU Denver chosen from the approved courses below.
-(If students have completed a course required for the certificate elsewhere, they may add the needed credits in the form of additional elective credits drawn from the approved elective courses.)
+Students must complete all credits applied to the certificate at CU Denver.
+If students have completed a course required for the certificate elsewhere, they may add the needed credits in the form of additional elective credits drawn from the approved elective courses.